 Other Ideas: play 20 questions, Q & U day, quiet day (throughout the day announce quiet and have everyone be still and silent for a set amount of time)

-Read-a-thon Day – Set aside an extra long reading time and have them read half of time by themselves and the other half with a friend.
-Or arrange for a buddy reading with an older grade level
+Read-a-thon Day – Set aside an extra long reading time.
+Have students read half of time by themselves and the other half with a friend or arrange for a buddy reading with an older grade level.

-Other Ideas: extra recess, relay race day, wear red, root beer floats, rock collecting
+Other Ideas: extra recess, relay race day, wear red, root beer floats, rock collecting, dress like a rainbow (dress in lots of colors or wear your favorite color), rainbow day (make rainbows in sidewalk chalk outside)

 Silly Socks Day – Students wear their silliest socks or mismatched socks of their choice.